 While false allegations of parental alienation can be relatively harmless if confined within your immediate and extended family, issues can arise if your ex tells a wider audience.
 They could go to their lawyers, health professionals, and other “witnesses” to start arming themselves to make their FAPAs in court.

-People often question if false accusations of parental alienation (FAPAs) are always intentional from the ex.
-The answer is no – not all FAPAs come from malicious intentions.
-Nonetheless, any debunked claims of this kind still constitute as a FAPA – with or without purposeful malice.
+People frequently wonder if false accusations of parental alienation (FAPAs) are always deliberate on the part of the ex.
+The answer is no; not all FAPAs are malicious in nature.
+Nonetheless, every refuted assertion of this type constitutes a FAPA – with or without intentional malice.

-If your former partner suspects you are alienating them from the children, it could be that they have their heart set on protecting the kids from what they feel is wrong.
-Though these accusations of parental alienation may seem realistic to them, they might not realize how false those claims actually are.
+If your ex-partner feels you are alienating them from the children, it could be because they want to protect the children from what they believe is wrong.
+Though these accusations of parental alienation may appear plausible to them, they may be unaware of how untrue they are.

 If your ex is positioning themselves against you, utilizing false accusations of parental alienation in order to sever your parenting rights, this could be a mistake on their part.
 In many cases, someone who makes these spurious claims usually desires one or more of the following: